christianalfoni/react-states/README.md

 This way of expressing logic has issues:

-- The logic of `fetchTodos` will run regardless of the current state of the reducer
+- The logic of `fetchTodos` is at the mercy of whoever triggers it.
+There is no explicit state guarding that it should run or not
 - You have to create callbacks that needs to be passed down as props

 **A typical way to express dynamic rendering in React is:**